Amari Morgan-Smith: Kidderminster Harriers

 After training with Mansfield Town and his former club Luton Town in the summer of 2013, Morgan-Smith signed for Kidderminster Harriers on a short-term contract on 5 September 2013.
 He scored two goals in a 4–1 win against Forest Green Rovers on 8 October 2013.
 On 11 November 2013, he extended his contract until the end of the season after impressing with 3 goals in 11 appearances.

 Manager Gary Whild stated on 4 June 2014 that it was likely Morgan-Smith would be leaving the club.
 Morgan-Smith turned down the offer of a new contract.

 Oldham Athletic

 He signed for League One club Oldham Athletic on 21 July 2014 on a one-year contract, with the option of a further year.

 Cheltenham Town

 On 29 May 2015, Morgan-Smith signed a one-year contract with newly relegated National League club Cheltenham Town.

-York City and A.F.C.
-Telford United
+York City and AFC Telford United

 On 12 January 2017, Morgan-Smith joined National League club York City on loan until the end of 2016–17.
-On 21 May 2017, he started as York beat Macclesfield Town 3–2 at Wembley Stadium in the 2017 FA Trophy Final.
+On 21 May 2017, he started as York beat Macclesfield Town 3–2 at Wembley Stadium in the 2017 FA Trophy final.
 He was released by Cheltenham at the end of 2016–17.

 On 30 June 2017, Morgan-Smith re-signed for York City permanently on a one-year contract.

-He signed for York's National League North rivals A.F.C.
-Telford United on 2 February 2018 on a one-and-a-half-year contract.
+He signed for York's National League North rivals AFC Telford United on 2 February 2018 on a one-and-a-half-year contract.